ryoliver-lab/oliver-yanco-et-al-2025/README.md

 ### Data Availability

 The wildlife movement data that serves as input for part 1 of the workflow are archived publicly on the [Movebank Data Repository](https://www.movebank.org/cms/movebank-content/data-repository) for reproducibility.
 See the manuscript's supplementary table 1 for DOIs and dataset contacts.
 Select species data could not be made public due to conservation concerns.
-The secondary data products used as input to part 2 of the workflow is publicly available on OSF: [DOI 10.17605/OSF.IO/3UA2C](https://osf.io/3ua2c/).
-These tabular data products contain all species and individuals in the analysis with environmental and anthropogenic annotations derived from the animal GPS locations.
+Human mobility data used in part 1 for one component of the anthropogenic annotation cannot be made publically available.
+The secondary data products used as input to parts 2 and 3 of the workflow are publicly available on OSF: [DOI 10.17605/OSF.IO/3UA2C](https://osf.io/3ua2c/).
+These tabular data products contain all species and individuals in the analysis with environmental and anthropogenic annotations derived from the animal GPS locations and timestamps.
+Users interested in reproducing the workflow are encouraged to start at part 2 with these secondary products downloaded from OSF and stored in the `/out` directory.

 ### Part 1: Data Prep